pirsch-analytics/blog/ga-gdpr.md

 slug = "google-analytics-declared-illegal-by-austrian-dsb"
-title = "Google Analytics Was Declared Illegal by the Austrian DSB" date = 2022-01-13 summary = "The transfer of data from the EU to the US through Google Analytics was declared illegal by the Austrian DSB." image = "ga.png"
+title = "Google Analytics Declared Illegal In Europe" date = 2022-01-13 summary = "The transfer of data from the EU to the US through Google Analytics was declared illegal by the Austrian DSB." image = "ga.png"